Only the knife knows the heart of the pumpkin.Simone Schwarz-Bart

 In this post I would like to introduce a uniquely Japanese tool, a handy and extremely sharp little knife called the Kiridashi Kogatana.

 The Kiridashi Kogatana is a handy, general-purpose knife traditionally used by craftsmen in many trades in Japan.
-It was once a standard tool in every Japanese school child’s school bag for sharpening pencils and carving toys such as taketombo before nanny-state paranoia equated small useful tools in the hands of children with machine-guns operated by mentally-deranged murderers.
+It was once a standard tool in every Japanese child’s school bag for sharpening pencils and carving toys such as taketombo before willfully-ignorant nanny-state paranoia equated small useful tools in the hands of children with machine-guns operated by mentally-deranged murderers.

 In this post we will examine this traditional and uniquely Japanese tool.